Program

 Jian Li, Stony Brook University

-AI-Generated Faces in the Real World: A Large-Scale Case Study of Twitter Profile Images
+AI-Generated Faces in the Real World: A Large-Scale Case Study of Twitter Profile Images [PDF]

 Jonas Ricker, Ruhr University Bochum